Rubber Boots for kids

 When choosing the right size of rubber boots, remember that there should also be some room left for a thick wool sock that will keep the kid's feet warm and thus soak up any foot sweat.

 Pay attention to the rubber boots width

 When looking for a new pair of rubber boots for your child, it is important to pay attention to the width of the rubber boots.
 And that is because rubber boots are available in different widths, depending on which brand you choose.
 Some rubber boots are narrower, while others are wider.

-If the child has a narrow foot, add a few millimeters to the length of the foot when choosing a rubber boot, but if the child has an extra wide foot, add a few extra millimeters.
+If the kid has a narrow foot, add a few millimeters to the length of the foot when choosing a rubber boot, but if the kid has an extra wide foot, add a few extra millimeters.

 You should also keep an eye on the length of the shaft of the rubber boots.
-Since smaller children have shorter legs, it is important to find a pair of rubber boots that are not too long so that they do not hit the child in the kneecap.
+Since smaller kids have shorter legs, it is important to find a pair of rubber boots that are not too long so that they do not hit the kid in the kneecap.

 Smart rubber boots for kids

 If your kid likes rain and puddles, then rubber boots are a must-have in your home or an institution where your kid spends most of his/her time.
 At Kids-world, we have a wide selection of various, well-know brands that offer high quality rubber boots for kids, available in many different designs.
 You will find them in all the colours of the rainbow - either solid-coloured or in a colourful mix.